 It can be quite physically and mentally draining when your baby refuses to sleep in the bassinet.
 In these situations, your baby usually prefers to sleep in your arms.
-At first, you might have found this adorable and cherished the cuddles, but as the weeks went by, you began to feel trapped and as though you had other things that needed your attention.
+The cuddles may have seemed charming at first, and you may have cherished them, but as the weeks passed, you felt trapped and needed other things.
+As the weeks went by, you began to feel trapped and like you had other things that needed your attention.

 The quickest way to get your kid to slumber in their bassinet is to ascertain that they are positioned comfortably and warm enough.
 You want them to feel as though they are resting in the womb; thus, swaddle them snugly but not overly tight.
 It will support them in sleeping longer as it makes them feel snug!

-Why Don’t My Baby Sleep In a Bassinet?
+What’s The Reason My Baby Doesn’t Sleep In A Bassinet?

 Several reasons your baby may not want to sleep in a bassinet.
 Here are a few:

 It is perfectly natural not to want to put down a cuddly newborn because everyone loves to hold a baby.
 But you should remember that babies who regularly sleep while being held might have trouble falling asleep without it.
 It is best to avoid this.
 Forming such habits can make it very challenging to get your baby to sleep without being held.